 Specific requirements for Interns / Therapists in Training:

 Those who require full supervision for their registration process with the CRPO can join the mixed supervision and consultation groups as part of their supervision hours.
 However, in order for the hours to count towards supervision, some individual or dyad supervision will have to be booked alongside the groups to allow Sabine to have a deeper understanding into all your active cases and to follow up on each client in detail.
 The number and frequency of individual sessions will depend on the number of clients you carry and will be determined in a personal conversation with Sabine.
 For more information about individual supervision, please click here.

 Those who have decided not to register with the CRPO and practice outside of the scope of practice of psychotherapy still may join the mixed supervision and consultation groups as part of their professional development work.
 In order to do so, counsellors have to agree, in writing, to the strict confidentiality requirements that the psychotherapist members of the group have to adhere to (see Professional Standards of the CRPO for more details).
 Furthermore, should Sabine or any of the other group members notice that a counsellor member of the group is practicing within the scope of practice, this will be brought to the attention of the counsellor member immediately.
 The counsellor member will be expected to immediately notify his / her client of the situation and refer the client to a psychotherapist registered with one of the Colleges allowed to use this title and practice within the scope of practice of psychotherapy.

-The Richmond Hill group has been cancelled.
-In it’s stead I am setting up for an online group.
 If you are interested in this, please click here to start your registration process now!

 7 Selby St., Cookstown, ON, L0L 1L0